daanonymous12/MCD-HMMUG/README.md

 we move into another room or stay in the same room.
 In a hidden markov model, the states(rooms) are not known.
 The probability of a person ending up in another room is dependent on the room he was in at the previous discrete time.
-The basis of the Hidden markov model is a special version of EM algorithsm(estimation, maximization) which involves forward recursion followed by backwards recursion and is named Balm Welsh Algorithm.
+The basis of the Hidden markov model is a special version of EM algorithm(estimation, maximization) which involves forward recursion followed by backwards recursion， named Balm Welsh Algorithm.
 This algorithm is important to detech when market environments move from one state to another and can be used to take advantage of regime changes.
 The picture below shows a simplified version.
 ![hmm](/pics/hmm.png)